IMSY-DKFZ/simpa/README.md

 The Simulation and Image Processing for Photoacoustic Imaging (SIMPA) toolkit.

+**(!)
+Alpha Version 0.4.0 (!)**

+The toolkit is still under development and is thus not fully tested and may contain bugs.
+Please report any issues that you find in our Issue Tracker: https://github.com/CAMI-DKFZ/simpa/issues.
+Also make sure to double check all value ranges of the optical and acoustic tissue properties and to assess all simulation results for plausibility.

 ## SIMPA Install Instructions

 You can install simpa with pip.
 Simply run: